 Trinidad Perfume

-Growing Trinidad Perfume follows the same rhythm as other C. chinense varieties, which means patience is required.
-Start seeds indoors 10–12 weeks before last frost - germination can be slow, often 14–21 days at soil temperatures of 80–85°F.
+Growing Trinidad Perfume follows the same rhythm as other Capsicum chinense varieties, which means patience is required.
+Start seeds indoors 10 to 12 weeks before last frost - germination can be slow, often 14 to 21 days at soil temperatures of 80 to 85°F.

 Transplant after all frost risk has passed into full sun with well-draining soil.
-Spacing matters more than many growers expect; the practical guidance on pepper plant spacing explains why crowding reduces airflow and invites disease.
+Spacing matters more than many growers expect.

 Origin & background